Post four of fourteen, in section About Awakening

 ― Carl Jung

-In the example above, if sadness is exiled and a person encounters a situation that makes them feel sad the underlying energy of the sadness doesn’t disappear, it lives on in the person’s subconscious experience and coping mechanisms are developed so that they can avoid being directly in touch with it.
+In the example above, if sadness is exiled and a person encounters a situation that makes them feel sad, the underlying energy of the sadness doesn’t disappear; it lives on in the person’s subconscious experience, and coping mechanisms are developed so that they can avoid being directly in touch with it.

-The Processes of Awakening
+The Process of Awakening

 I will mention that there are some frameworks – such as the wake up, clean up, grow up, show up model – that describe similar processes as important facets of personal development but as separate things to awakening.

-It’s an interconnected system where, if someone has done no purifying or soul retrieval work, their perception of what they are waking up to or what awakening could possibly even mean, will be entirely different to someone who has done a lot of this work.
+It’s an interconnected system where, if someone has done no purifying or soul retrieval work, their perception of what they are waking up to or what awakening could possibly even mean will be entirely different to someone who has done a lot of this work.

 An example of this is that when I started out on my meditative journey, I couldn’t have possibly imagined where I have ended up.
-I went through so many huge paradigm shifts and processed things on such a fundamentally deep level that the world became an entirely different place every couple of weeks, beyond what I would have previously been able to conceive of.
+I went through so many huge paradigm shifts and processed emotional things on such a fundamentally deep level that the world became an entirely different place every couple of weeks, beyond what I would have previously been able to conceive of.
 As this compounded, it felt like moving through an entirely different world to the one I used to be in.

 This started from the experience of what I call my stream entry.
 It was during a shadow work process where I opened to feeling such a deep sadness in me that I had a cessation-like experience into the soul realm and came back with an entirely different understanding of the human experience.

-It’s really important to recognise that in order to grow you have to be willing to go through the process of not knowing, meeting your shadow, wading through all the shit, developing discipline, cultivating knowledge, practicing skills and refining your art.
+It’s really important to recognise that in order to grow, you have to be willing to go through the process of not knowing, meeting your shadow, wading through all the shit, developing discipline, cultivating knowledge, practicing skills, and refining your art.

 Domination and Oppression